-Wherever possible, any existing features that contribute to the character of the existing residential property and surrounding area in terms of railings, fences, gates and original stone walls should be retained.
-In addition, sufficient space for soft landscaping in terms of hedges should also be retained and/or incorporated wherever possible in order to screen and minimise their visual impact which should in return then enhance the visual appearance of the existing residential property and surrounding area.
+Wherever possible, any existing features which contribute to the character of the existing residential property and surrounding area e.g. railings, gates and original stone walls, should be retained.
+In addition, sufficient space for soft landscaping e.g. hedges, should also be retained and/or incorporated wherever possible which should in return then enhance the visual appearance of the existing residential property and surrounding area.

-When designing a new boundary treatment it is important that consideration is given to the safety of pedestrians and road users.
-In all cases, new boundary treatments close to road junctions and/or beside vehicular driveways should be kept low and/or set back from the road to avoid obstructing the views of drivers.
-New boundary treatments such as hedges should also be maintained so that they do not overhang onto the road to avoid obstructing the views of drivers.
-Where it is proposed to construct a new boundary treatment which may already, or will support the road, the Councils Roads Authority must be consulted.
-Further advice can be obtained from the Councils Roads Authority (please refer to Contact Details).
+When designing a new boundary treatment, it is important that consideration is also given to the safety of pedestrians and road users.
+In all cases, new boundary treatments such as walls which are situated close to road junctions and/or beside vehicular driveways, should be kept low and/or set back from the road/vehicular driveway to avoid obstructing the views of drivers.
+New boundary treatments such as hedges should also be maintained so that they do not overhang onto pavements or a road/vehicular driveway to avoid obstructing the views of pedestrians and drivers.
+Where it is proposed to construct a new boundary treatment which may already, or will support the road, the Council's Roads Authority must be consulted.
+Further advice can be obtained from the Council's Roads Authority (please refer to Contact Details).